sleslein/chi-js-test-automation/presentation.md

 ---

 <!--
-Where we "game-ify" or work the system to simply meet a measurable target.

-Charles Goodhart was a british economist credited with this adage as it relates to monetary policy.
-We may not be talking about money, but the sentiment applies to many areas of life and I think often times to automated testing as well.
+When a measure becomes the target, it ceases to be a good measure.

-You see, when the metric becomes the expressed goal, it can lead to... undesirable results.
+That is to say, it can lead to... undesirable results.

 Transition: As an example focus on test coverage can lead to some thing like this...
 -->